Lumen Technologies Building

+The Lumen Technologies Building is a 26-story building in Minneapolis, Minnesota, United States.
+It is named for its current owner, and has been previously known as the CenturyLink Building, Qwest Building, and the Northwestern Bell Telephone Building.
+Completed in 1932, it stood at 346 feet (105 m) tall until an AT&T communications array was built atop it in the mid 20th century, increasing the structure to 416 feet (127 m) until its removal in 2019.

 The building has many small details on the exterior, including electric bolts and a stylized bird above the main entrance.
 When under construction, an unusual move was made by stripping a 1920s Northwestern Bell building on the site and the steel frame was incorporated into the new structure.
 The building was expanded on its west side in the 1940s.

 History

 Telephone service in Minneapolis first began in 1878 with a switchboard located in the old city hall, located in the Gateway area, and serving 11 phones.
 Demand increased rapidly, and in 1885, the central office had 775 lines and was moved to the second floor of the city hall building.
 In 1890, the office outgrew its quarters in the city hall, with 1700 lines, so it moved to a building on Fourth Street between Nicollet and Marquette Avenues.
 Demand increased to 3000 subscribers in 1897, so a three-story building was built at Third Avenue South and Fifth Street.
 In 1908, two five-story wings were built.
 Additional central office buildings were established outside downtown Minneapolis.
 By 1920, there were 96,000 telephones in 14 central office buildings.

 In 1920, a nine-story building was built at Third Avenue South and Fifth Street.
 That building was planned with the possibility that it would be merged into a larger structure.
 In 1929, with still more expansion, six floors were leased in an outside building.
 Finally, the current building was built, after a study of future needs.
 It was decided to add some space for the Minnesota administrative offices of the phone company, in a decision that was both economical and architecturally pleasing.